-A Sublime text + Browser plugins that helps you test your code in real time when you save a file on ST, your browser live updates automatically to show you changes.
+A Sublime text + Browser plugins that help you test your code in real-time when you save a file on ST, your browser live updates automatically to show you changes.
 Very handy for web-developers.

-Last, but not least, a plugin that brings common IDE functions like Auto-complete, Function Tooltips and jump to symbol definitions; to Sublime Text.
+Last, but not least, a plugin that brings common IDE functions like Auto-complete, Function Tooltips and jumps to symbol definitions; to Sublime Text.

-Obviously this is not an exhaustive list of must have Sublime Text plugins, but if you have any favorite plugins that I woudld love to check out, feel free to share.
+Obviously, this is not an exhaustive list of must-have Sublime Text plugins, but if you have any favorite plugins that I would love to check out, feel free to share.